NLP-CISUC/PT-LexicalSemantics/README.md

 * PT-LKB embeddings, word embeddings learned from the structure of the large Portuguese LKB with node2vec.

 * TALES, an analogy-like test with lexical-semantic relations for assessing Portuguese word embeddings, with relations acquired from the large Portuguese LKB.

+* Analogies (TAP), an adaptation of the LX-4WAnalogiesPt analogy test to the BATS format, also adopted by TALES.